Ashoka University faculty members write to VC on Pratap Bhanu Mehta's resignation as professor | Education

 Faculty members, students and alumni of the Ashoka University in Sonipat have expressed anguish over noted political commentator Pratap Bhanu Mehta's resignation as a professor, saying his exit seems to be a direct consequence of his role as a public intellectual and critic of the government.

-While the faculty members have written to the vice chancellor and board members, saying Mehta's exit has set a ''chilling precedent for future removals of faculty'', the alumni council of the university has released a separate statement expressing solidarity with Mehta, who stepped down as the VC two years ago and resigned as a professor earlier this week.
+While the faculty members have written to the vice chancellor (VC) and board members, saying Mehta's exit has set a ''chilling precedent for future removals of faculty'', the alumni council of the university has released a separate statement expressing solidarity with Mehta, who stepped down as the VC of the university two years ago and resigned as a professor earlier this week.

 The developments came on a day when eminent economist Arvind Subramanian also resigned as a professor of the university.